brianstorti/brianstorti.github.io/_posts/2017-06-30-tcp-flow-control.md

 #### Recap

-* `TCP`'s flow control is mechanism to ensure the sender is not overwhelming the receiver with more data than it can handle;
+* `TCP`'s flow control is a mechanism to ensure the sender is not overwhelming the receiver with more data than it can handle;
 * With every `ack` message the receiver advertises its current receive window;
 * The receive window is the spare space in the receive buffer, that is,